vedph/cadmus-doc/migration/graph/graph-studio.md

 ## Mappings List

 The tool's homepage provides a paged list of mappings.
 To start with, some preset mappings are used as examples.
 You can import your own mappings, or just delete these samples and start from scratch.
+Different preset mappings and sample data can be selected from the selectors at the top of the list.

 ![mappings list](img/gs-mapping-list.png)